-English and Adventure Sports Summer Camp is a perfect combination of adventure with English course.
-This adventure sports program is action packed and challenging but very rewarding for any student looking for an English summer school with a difference.
-As well as a full English Language course taught by qualified EFL teachers, students will also enjoy eight adventurous activities including: horse riding, sailing, mountain biking, mountain boarding, wall climbing, kayaking, raft building and the very popular Survival Night where students learn how to survive a night camping in the English countryside.
+English and Adventure Sports Summer Camp is a perfect combination of English language learning with adventure activities.
+The program is action packed and challenging but very rewarding for any student looking for an English summer school with a difference.

 The course syllabus incorporates 20 hours of English language study, language for life, project sessions, excursion link lessons and academic skills sessions.
 The language study lessons focus on the communicative style of language learning and provide grammar and vocabulary tailored to a student’s ability.
 Whereas language for life lessons integrate a wider range of topics including learner training, literacy, culture and life skills.
 Excursion link lessons bridge the gap between the academic and activity programme.
 Students learn about popular tourist attractions and destinations through the medium of English.
 The academic skills sessions give students an introduction to exam techniques and are intended to help students improve the skills of academic reading, writing, listening and speaking, which lead to a final assessment at the end of the course to provide students with a realistic determination of their English ability.
 All students will receive a certificate of recommended English level measured against the CEFR scale, which can be applied against other international English exams such as Cambridge ESOL & IELTS.